-David asks God to make sure that no one ever shows mercy to this man's family, and to utterly destroy this man's entire family line:
+David asked God to make sure that no one ever showed mercy to this man's family, and to utterly destroy his entire family line:

-Psalm 109:12: "Let there be none to extend mercy unto him: neither let there be any to favour his fatherless children.

-13 Let his posterity be cut off; and in the generation following let their name be blotted out."
+Psalm 109:12-13: "Let there be none to extend mercy unto him: neither let there be any to favour his fatherless children.
+Let his posterity be cut off; and in the generation following let their name be blotted out."

-Finally, David asks God to never forgive this man's sin:
+Finally, David asked God to never forgive this man's sin:

-Psalm 109:14: "Let the iniquity of his fathers be remembered with the Lord; and let not the sin of his mother be blotted out.

-15 Let them be before the Lord continually, that he may cut off the memory of them from the earth."
+Psalm 109:14-15: "Let the iniquity of his fathers be remembered with the Lord; and let not the sin of his mother be blotted out.
+Let them be before the Lord continually, that he may cut off the memory of them from the earth."

-As you can see, that is a great deal of cursing!
-David doesn't want to see this person forgiven; instead he wants to see him dead.
-David wants this man to lose everything he has, and he wants the man's family to be utterly wiped off the face of the earth.
-David really has it in for this guy.
+That's a lot of cursing!
+David didn't want to see this person forgiven; instead he wanted him dead.
+David wanted this man to lose everything he had, and his family to be wiped off the face of the earth.

-This certainly isn't the sort of prayer you would expect to find in the Bible, is it?
-There's really not a lot of love to be seen here.
-Yet this is not the only psalm that's like this.
+This isn't the sort of prayer you'd expect to find in the Bible, is it?
+There's not a lot of love to be seen here.
+Yet this isn't the only psalm that's like this.
 So what are we to make of these chapters?

 I think it might be helpful to take a step back and look at the bigger picture.
 The first curious thing about this psalm is that David doesn't name any names.
-David just refers to "the wicked" here, but he could have easily been very specific about the people who were causing him so much trouble.
-In fact, with a little effort I think we can figure out who David is talking about.
+David just refers to "the wicked", but he could have been very specific about the person who was causing him so much trouble.
+In fact, with a little effort I think we can figure out who David was talking about.

 There are a number of people who caused David a lot of trouble.
 For example, David's son Absalom rebelled against him.
-However, David can't be talking about him because Absalom didn't have any children (2 Samuel 18:18), but this man had a family.
-Shimei cursed David, but he didn't seem to have any children or any office that could be taken from him.
-Given what we know about David, the most likely candidate has to be Saul.
+However, David can't be talking about him because Absalom didn't have any children (2 Samuel 18:18), and yet the man described in Psalm 109 had a family.
+Shimei cursed David but he didn't seem to have any children or any office that could be taken away from him.
+Given what we know about David the most likely candidate is Saul.
 No one caused David more problems than Saul did, and no one did more to persecute him.
 Saul certainly fits the description of the wicked person that David described!

-In fact, let's take a minute to investigate the situation between David and Saul.
+Let's take a look at the situation between David and Saul.
 The Bible tells us that David was one of Saul's most faithful servants: